National September 11 Memorial & Museum: Other 9/11 memorials

-In addition to the one at Ground Zero, a number of other memorials have been built by communities across the United States.
-Many are built around remnants of steel from the Twin Towers which have been donated by a Port Authority of New York and New Jersey program; over 1,000 pieces of World Trade Center steel have been distributed.
+In addition to the one at the World Trade Center site, a number of other memorials have been built by communities across the United States.
+Many are built around remnants of steel from the Twin Towers that have been donated by a Port Authority of New York and New Jersey program; over 1,000 pieces of World Trade Center steel have been distributed.